Woodley Town Council’s commitment to Climate Change

 Since declaring a climate emergency in October 2019 Woodley Town Council has embarked on an ambitious plan to become a carbon neutral organisation by 2030.

-This is a great start but we still have much to do.
-We are developing a Climate Emergency Plan, which will identify specific measurable targets and will link in with the work being carried out by Wokingham Borough Council and other town and parish councils across the Borough.
+To manage our plan we have developed a Climate Emergency Plan, which identifies specific measurable targets and links in with the work being carried out by Wokingham Borough Council and other town and parish councils across the Borough.
+The latest action plan is available below.

 We will also be providing information to residents on local and national environmental initiatives.